SK

 The result

-The review surfaced 6 tools with no active owner - meaning no one in the agency was accountable for them and no one was sure they were being used.
-Four were cancelled outright.
-Two were consolidated to lower tiers.
-Annual savings came to $6,200.
-The agency's subscription health score moved from 42 to 78 in 60 days.
+The review surfaced tools with no active owner - meaning no one in the agency was accountable for them and no one was sure they were being used.
+Some were cancelled outright.
+Others were consolidated to lower tiers.
+The important change was operational: every tool now had an owner and a renewal decision process.

 34